 The fifth level is “opportunity”.
 If you can stay at this level, you’ll be an awesome leader.
 In opportunity, you constantly reconcile differences.
 You look at conflict as opportunity.
 Your team will continue to engage and grow at this level.

 There you have it.
-The five transition points every worker must make to become a great leader: 1) Value of Leadership; 2) Personality Differences; 3) Team Building; 4) Expert to Manager; and 5) Energy Leadership.
-Each one of these transition points is based on personal awareness, and the awareness of those around you.
-There’s no step-by-step course you can take on leadership.
-Instead, a leader must understand how people act and react in corporations to create exceptional value for their customers in a way that generates profits for a company’s shareholders.
+The five transition points every worker must make to become a great leader: 1) Value of Leadership; 2) Personality Differences; 3) Team Building; 4) Expert to Manager; and 5) Motivating Others.

 I hope this blog post helps you understand more about what it takes to be a great leader.
-I’ve created a two-day training course that teaches these concepts to new leaders and existing business owners.
-If you’re interested, please fill out the contact page on my website ( https://www.mmbizcoach.com/contact ).
+I have created an online training system called Leadership Matters that trains each one of these principles.